ghostdev-ai/nn-hackers/README.md

-# Neural Networks from Scratch
+# A Hackers' Guide to Neural Networks